TheRawMonk/Aviation-Business-Analysis/README.md

 ### Project Overview
 ---
 The purpose of this project will be to analyze aviation accident data.
-The process will be to clean, analysanalyze, and visualize data the purpose of generating insights for business stakeholders.
+The process will be to clean, analyze, and visualize data the purpose of generating insights for business stakeholders.

 #### Business Problem
 ---